apache/nuttx/Documentation/platforms/arm/nrf52/boards/nrf52840-dk/index.rst

 highpri
 -------

-This application demonstrates high priorty interrupt feature of the NuttX.
+This application demonstrates high priority interrupt feature of the NuttX.

 nsh
 ----